wzedi/OrchestratedDevOpsChallenge/README.md

 # OrchestratedDevOpsChallenge

+## AWS User
+* You will need a valid AWS IAM user account
+* Obtain an active access key ID and secret access key
+* Attach the AdminsitratorAccess managed policy to this user
+* Create a Key Pair in the EC2 Management Console and install the priavet key on your localhost

 ## Project setup
 * You will need a computer with git, vagrant and VirtualBox installed and correctly configured.
 * Clone the project from github: git@github.com:wzedi/OrchestratedDevOpsChallenge.git
-* Launch the vagrant virtual machine: vagrant up
+* Launch the vagrant virtual machine: vagrant up - you will be prompted to enter the AWS Access Key ID and Secret Access Key when launching the VM
+* Connect to the vagrant machine: vagrant ssh
 * Change directory to /opt/OrchestratedDevOpsChallenge
 * Use gradle to build and test the application: ./gradlew test or ./gradlew build

+## Provision AWS Stacks
+* Provision the stacks with ./scripts/provision - the script will prompt for the Key Pair name created in the AWS User section above

-## Deploying the application
+## Deploy the Application
-* You will need a valid AWS IAM user account
-* Obtain an active access key ID and secret access key
-* Attach the AWSCodeDeployDeployerAccess manager policy to this user
 * After a successful build deploy the application with ./scripts/deploy

 ## Principles Applied
+* Every attempt has been made to keep the code and templates DRY - not repeating code
+* SOLID OO principles have been applied

 ## Justification for decisions
 * Static content is stored in an Amazon S3 bucket